 Managing the Divorce Process

-After the initial client meeting, at which the bigger picture aspects of your divorce are assessed, the next step your attorney will take will be to determine how to meet your objectives.
+After the initial client meeting, at which the bigger picture aspects of your divorce are assessed, the next step your Denver divorce attorney will take will be to determine how to meet your objectives.
 At this point, the lesser details matter.
-Initially, putting together your financial disclosures, and analyzing those of the other party, will assist your attorney in determining fair financial resolutions.
+Initially, putting together your financial disclosures, and analyzing those of the other party, will assist your lawyer in determining fair financial resolutions.
 Likewise, from there, we can determine what additional information, if any, is needed to present your case.
 In some cases, it may be necessary to seek more information from your spouse via the issuing of formal “discovery”.
 In others, we may determine that an expert is needed, whether a home appraiser, a child custody expert, or perhaps a business valuator.

-Once all relevant information is gathered, there are two options for resolving your Colorado divorce.
+Once all relevant information is gathered, there are two options for resolving your divorce.
 Those options are either resolution through settlement negotiations or a trial before the court.
 Realistically, most cases do settle, though many not until the final stages.
 As such, it is not uncommon for a degree of preparation for a final hearing to start a couple of months out from hearing, or more.

 Throughout the divorce process, there are deadlines and procedures your attorney will need to meet or follow, and will also inform you of.
 At Plog & Stein, P.C. we approach each case from a reality-based viewpoint, meaning we look at the issues based on years of experience and understanding of the court system and the law.
 At the same time, we always look to employ creativity, when able, in terms of trying to find solutions which may not necessarily fit into the proverbial box.
 Open communication with our clients is key and we want to make sure each client has a realistic understanding of the divorce process and what they will go through.

 As with any other profession, including other areas of the law, divorce cases follow a certain pattern or flow.
 What might seem simple to a layperson may be complex.
-Likewise, there are many variables which can exist in a case.
+Likewise, there are many variables that can exist in a case.
 Those variables can affect how long it takes to resolve the case or even one of the issues in the case.
 Of course, the positions your spouse takes and their willingness to negotiate can also be a factor.
 Recognizing the reality that there are both norms and unknown variables in your divorce case can help you to better be able to manage both emotions and expectations as you go through the process.